nucleus-angular/rest/README.md

     managerId: {}
   },

-  //you can define relations for models
+  // you can define relations for models
   relations: {
     manager: {
-      //the linking resources schema name
+      // the linking resources schema name
       resource: 'user',

-      //the property the links to the relationship
+      // the property that links to the relationship
       property: 'managerId'
     }
   },

-  //where in the REST end-point response the data is located for calls that return multiple objects
+  // location in response where data is located for REST calls that return multiple objects
   dataListLocation: 'response.data.users',

-  //where in the REST end-point response the data is located for calls that return a single object
+  // location in response where data is located for calls that return a single object
   dataItemLocation: 'response.data.user'
 };